bxparks/AceTime/README.md

 <a name="Overview">
 ## Overview

-The various classes are arranged in roughly 4 bundles, placed in different C++ namespaces, split into the 2 modules mentioned above.
+The various classes are organized into 2 modules mentioned above, using roughly 4 bundles, placed in different C++ namespaces:

 <a name="DateTimeAndTimeZone"></a>
 ### Date, Time, and TimeZone

+The Date, Time, and TimeZone classes provide an abstraction layer to make it easier to use and manipulate date and time fields, in different time zones.

-The documentation of these classes are given in [USER_GUIDE.md](USER_GUIDE.md).
+The documentation of these classes are given in [USER_GUIDE.md](USER_GUIDE.md):

 * date and time classes and types
     * `ace_time::acetime_t`